richardschneider/express-mung/README.md

 * when `mung.json*` detects that a response has been sent, it will abort.

 * sending a response while in `mung.headers*` is **undefined behaviour** and will most likely result in an error.

+* when `mung.write` detects that a response has completed (i.e. if `res.end` has been called), it will abort.

+* calling `res.json` or `res.send` from `mung.write` can lead to unexpected behavior since they end the response internally.

 ### options